CrowdStrike/ivan/README.md

 #### API client

-A one-time setup of an API client from Support > API Clients and Keys in the Falcon console is required to use IVAN.
+A one-time setup of an API client from **Support > API Clients and Keys** in the Falcon console is required to use IVAN.
 For more information about setting up an API client, see [CrowdStrike OAuth2-Based APIs](https://falcon.crowdstrike.com/documentation/46/crowdstrike-oauth2-based-apis#api-clients).

-- Client ID and secret: IVAN requires an API client ID and secret to associate the CLI with your CrowdStrike account.
+- **Client ID and secret:** IVAN requires an API client ID and secret to associate the CLI with your CrowdStrike account.

-- Falcon Container CLI scope: Your API client must be scoped to Falcon Container CLI with both read and write permissions.
+- **Falcon Container CLI scope:** Your API client must be scoped to **Falcon Container CLI** with both read and write permissions.

 #### Images

-An image must reside in the local Docker daemon of the system where IVAN is used (either built or pulled there) and follow the scheme `repo:tag` (such as `alpine:3.13.2`)
+An image must reside in the local Docker daemon of the system where IVAN is used (either built or pulled there) and follow the scheme `repo:tag` (such as `alpine:3.13.2`).

 #### Region

-When scanning an image, you pass the -region parameter to specify which CrowdStrike cloud you use (such as `-region us-1`).
+When scanning an image, you pass the `-region` parameter to specify which CrowdStrike cloud you use (such as `-region us-1`).
 Available clouds include `us-1`, `us-2`, `us-gov-1`, `eu-1`.

 ## Install the IVAN CLI binary

-Download the binary to install the IVAN CLI on your machine.
-Put the binary in a directory that is in your `$PATH` (such as `/usr/local/bin`) and make sure to give the binary execution permissions.
+[Download the IVAN CLI](https://github.com/CrowdStrike/ivan/releases) for your OS and place the binary in your `$PATH` to install (such as `/usr/local/bin`).
+Then run `chmod u+x /path/to/file` to make the binary executable.

 ## Scan an image

-Run IVAN to scan an image.
-Use the `./ivan` command and specify a region and the image repository name and tag to scan.
+Run IVAN to scan an image for vulnerabilities.
+Use the `./ivan` command and specify the `-region` and `-image repo:tag`.

 ```bash
 ./ivan -region us-1 -image alpine:3.13.2
 ```

-IVAN will prompt you to enter the API client ID and secret when you run it first.
-After that, your API client ID and secret are stored in `.crowdstrike/config.json` and automatically applied in subsequent scans.
+The first time you run IVAN, you will be prompted to enter your API client ID and secret.
+After that, your API client ID and secret are stored in `$HOME/crowdstrike/config.json` and automatically applied in subsequent scans.

 ## Understanding IVAN CLI results